GeorgiaData/salesforce/README.md

 To add more fields:
     Click Connectors (plug icon) > Configure

-If adding new fields in SalesForce.
+To associate a new field from SalesForce, manually add the field to the FormAssembly form first.
+Then associate in the Connectors section.
+For multi-select fields, copy the fetched option list (countries) within the Connectors section and manually paste the options list.

-In FormAssembly Connections click "Go to > Get New Salesforce Objects" Cut and paste the multi-select list from the Connectors page into the Build page.
+In FormAssembly Connections click "Go to > Get New Salesforce Objects" Cut and paste the multi-select list from the Connectors page back into the Build page.